lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 ### What is this

  USE Terra reference data in your analysis jobs.
-Terra includes the ability to reference a number of datasets that are hosted in the cloud (on GCP) already.
+Terra interactive or batch analysis jobs include the ability to reference a number of datasets that are hosted in the cloud (on GCP) already.

  ### Terra Reference Datasets
  [![ref-datasets](/images/ref-datasets.png)]()